What's a Gumshoe?

 What Else You Need to Know

 If you’re a Gumshoe veteran, you’ll notice the Eatsy Street and GumShop “games within the Gumshoe game” have been discontinued.
-That’s because they were way too labor intensive for us to organize in addition to the main event, so we said to heck with them.
+That’s because they were way too labor intensive to organize in addition to the main event, so we said to heck with them.

 100% of Gumshoe proceeds go to the senior center, food bank and elementary school PTA, and nobody is paid to help with the event — unless you want to call sharing the proceeds "payment" to the volunteers from the recipient organizations who do some of the Gumshoe grunt work.

-While the Gumshoe is a FUNdraiser, it's also about connecting people to the neighborhood and building community — it's amazing what you discover when you walk and pay attention, and the event wouldn't happen without some pretty amazing individual and business support!
+While the Gumshoe is a FUNdraiser, it's also about connecting people to the neighborhood and building community.
+It's amazing what you discover when you walk and pay attention, and the event wouldn't happen without some pretty amazing individual and business support!

 Want to know more?
 Email the Gumshoe Answer Man.